Clio Health First Deadline

 Dark (and somewhat goofy) themes surfaced in 2023, with a sinister Little Shop of Horrors-style Xmas tree dividing viewers on the merits of the enterprise.

-“Sonnet” plays into a TikTok competition.
+“Sonnet” also plays into a TikTok competition.
 Folks are invited to upload their takes.
-The winning rendition will grace the spot on Dec.
+The winning rendition will grace a version the spot airing on Dec.
 25.

-Here’s one way the work mirrors John Lewis’ campaign from 2023: it’s triggered an avalanche of mixed reviews.
+There’s one way the work does mirror John Lewis’ campaign from 2023: it’s triggered an avalanche of mixed reviews.
 Some find the storytelling disjointed and the approach disappointing.
-Others praise a poignant return to form.
+Others praise a poignant, poetic return to form.

-What strikes us, frankly, are the all-caps RETAIL flourishes.
+What strikes us, mostly, are the all-caps RETAIL flourishes.
 Fitting for a retailer.
 But JL’s Yuletide ads are so eagerly anticipated, we hold the brand to a higher standard.

-Here, a John Lewis store takes center stage, complete with copious signage.
+Here, a John Lewis store takes center stage, complete with conspicuous signage.
 The notion of seasonal spending rings out like solstice bells.
-Perhaps a tad too loud?
-Yes, such vibes drive most Yuletide commercials.
-But again: we hold the brand to a higher standard..
+Yes, such vibes drive most Christmas commercials.
+But again, we hold the brand to a higher standard.

 Crafted by Saatchi & Saatchi London and Riff Raff director Francois Rousselet, the narrative does succeed at vividly illustrating notions of memory, family and human connection.
-Once our heroine slips through a display of dresses, bits and pieces of her life unfold in compelling hues of white, green and red.
+Once our heroine slips through a display of dresses, slices of her life unfold in compelling hues of white, green and red.

-Indeed, for many, the EOY holidays provide important signposts.
-We often recall events around Christmas and New Year’s most vividly.
+Indeed, for many, the holidays provide important signposts.
+We often recall events around EOY most vividly.
 Those impressions tend to echo a tad louder than others.
-They take on special shape and form.
-They resonate.
+They achieve a special resonance.

 This work nods in that direction, with wintry scenes and festive lights mixing joy with melancholy.
 The moodiness reverberates.
-There’s an uneasy—though not wholly unhappy—atmosphere.
-Such emotional resonance and reverie should prove instantly relatable for anyone who’s passed puberty.
+There’s an uneasy—though not unhappy—atmosphere, a reverie that should prove instantly relatable for anyone who’s passed puberty.

-Alas, the overt retail message surfaces in lines like “The secret to finding the perfect gift?
+Alas, a distracting sales message surfaces in lines like “The secret to finding the perfect gift?
 Knowing where to look.”
-This undercuts the ad’s considerable artistry.
+This undercuts the ad’s considerable artistry—and makes it less effective as a marketing tool.

-It’s like they want it both ways, brazenly luring shoppers while at the same time spinning a transcendent tale with deeper meaning.
+They want it both ways, brazenly luring shoppers while spinning a transcendent tale with deeper meaning.

 Ultimately, though, we unwrap something less than the sum of its parts.